No attack l StarCraft 2: Legacy of the Void Ladder l Crank – StarCraft eSports

 Starcraft Missions – Rush Defense

 In this scenario, getting started is clearly the hardest.
-Unfortunately, you don’t have enough time to train marines before the first wave of Zerglings attack.
+Unfortunately, you don’t have enough time to train marines before the wave of Zerglings attack.
 So you have to kill them with your WBFs.
 In to get at least one marine as reinforcement in the fight, you a barracks immediately after the beginning of the scenario.

 Starcraft Buildings – Command Center